26 Active Jobs That Pay Well & Get You Away from a Desk

 Active Jobs in Construction and Maintenance

 The construction and maintenance industries feature some of the most physically active jobs you can pursue.
 Building, installing, and repairing things is hands-on work that keeps you on the go.
-Here are a few examples of active and well-paying jobs in this sector:
+Here are a few examples of active and well-paying jobs you can get training for in a skilled trades program:

 Installing and maintaining elevators, escalators, and chairlifts is among the most physically demanding jobs that pay well.
 This career involves assembling elevator cars, replacing cables, connecting wiring, and adjusting components.
 You could work at great heights or in cramped crawl spaces.
 It's important to be physically strong—some training programs require aspiring installers to be able to lift 100 pounds.